0LEUM/Wimm_Android_App/README.md

 - You may want to replace the `app/src/google-services.json` with your own firebase project to see the crashlytics and test notifications.
 Create a firebase project from here: [Firebase](https://firebase.google.com)
 - Run the Backend Project to power this App as mentioned below

-## Supporting Backend Project
-The backend that powers this App is also open-sourced.
-You can find it here: [Modern Backend Development - WhereIsMyMotivation](https://github.com/unusualcodeorg/wimm-node-app)

-## Find this project useful ? :heart:
-* Support it by clicking the :star: button on the upper right of this page. :v:

-## More on YouTube channel - Unusual Code
 Subscribe to the YouTube channel `UnusualCode` for understanding the concepts used in this project:

 [![YouTube](https://img.shields.io/badge/YouTube-Subscribe-red?style=for-the-badge&logo=youtube&logoColor=white)](https://www.youtube.com/@unusualcode)